Field Status: Al Ruschhaupt – CLOSED to all practices. GAME Field Only Craig Ranch – CLOSED for practice and games –

-Coaches cards for NEW coaches will be handed out at the meeting and returning coaches will get their coaches card validated for the upcoming soccer year.
-Plus any information regarding rules, uniforms and equipment.
-All coaches will be able to log into their team accounts and view/print their rosters after the meeting to contact their teams the morning of 1/26/23.
+Coaches cards for NEW coaches will be handed out at the meeting and Returning coaches will have their card updated with the current year sticker (please bring your card).
+Plus any information regarding new rules, uniforms and equipment.
+All coaches will be able to log into their team accounts after the meeting to contact their teams the morning of 1/26/23.

 Clinics: All coach licensing clinics will be done online: